vitfrc/tw-sentiment-thesis/README.md

 # Twitter Sentiment Analysis System

 Data mining, preparation, analysis and visualization performed on Twitter content extracted using Twitter API and Tweepy.
-Libraries used include Pandas, NLTK, TextBlog, Matplotlib.
+Libraries used also include Pandas, NLTK, TextBlog, Matplotlib.